ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.vis-weather/README.md

 In DasWetter.com you need one of four forecast data structures enabled.
 You can select the one you want to display.

 ## Notes / wiki
 ### Define Forecast hours
 By default the forecast diagram shows 40 hours (DasWetter) or 36 hours (wunderground).
 If you prefer to only show e.g. 10 hours forecast, simply delete the unnecessary OIDs under oid_groups in vis-edit.

+### OID's are not created automatically when using DasWetter
+Normally OID's will be created automatically when you select instance or data structure.
+When you get "no OID's available" then check whether you use "NextDaysDetailed" in DasWetter.
+You might need to enable "NextDaysDetailed".

+## known issues
+* please create issues at [github](https://github.com/rg-engineering/ioBroker.vis-weather/issues) if you find bugs or whish new features

 ## Changelog